nwdigitalradio/vec-check/README.md

 * Minimum of 3 VE's, 4 is better
 * A Windows laptop with the Laurel VEC software installed
 * Minimum 2 mobile devices with ZipGrade installed
+  * Need to provide group code to activate and load answer sheets
 * printer
 * phone to contact Cory
 * Stand to organize manila folders